Skip to main content

 3. Enter a new storage name or leave the name that is automatically created.

-4. Select the pool where the storage will be located.
+4. Select region and pool segment where the storage will be created.

 Once created, the storage type cannot be changed.